 The finals sales vs. list price has shifted noticeably with few sales over 10%.
-The scatter chart shows shows the % over/under list price for homes sold in the first half of 2019 and during 2018.
-Note that homes that sell after one weekend on the market typically sell for over list price, which is usually the result of multiple offers.
+The scatter chart shows shows the % over/under list price for each home sold in 2019.
+Note that homes that sell after one weekend on the market typically sell for up to 10% over list price, which is usually the result of multiple offers.
 Note this shows the current list price and does not include any price reductions.

 The $/SQFT varies significantly by size of home.
 The above scatter chart provides a good view into the distribution of home sizes and the $/SQFT for 2018 sales.
-The 2019 YTD average $/SQFT declined to $1,399 from last year’s average of $1,503, a 7% decline.
+The 2019 average $/SQFT declined to $1,386 from last year’s average of $1,503.

 The average quarterly median price provides some insight to the ebb and flow of the market over the past 20 years.
 Note the short-lived (5 quarters) Internet Bubble and that the only significant “decline” in home values (~15%) over the past 20 years was the result of the global “Great Recession”.